robeden/robeden.github.io/_posts/2018-01-24-ZoneTrackerPlugin.md

 What (I think) I really want is an indicator of how "in the zone" I am.
 Take for example this study on [unplanned interruptions in software development](https://novicearshad.wordpress.com/2012/01/24/unplanned-interruptions-in-software-development/).
-The quantification on the percentage impact of an interruption may be debatable, but I find the basic concept to be true.
+The measurement of the percentage impact of an interruption may be debatable, but I find the basic concept to be true.
 Also, I agree it takes time to build into a really productive state.
 So, the goal should be to get there and stay there for as long as possible and practical (without shirking "team lead" duties, etc.).

 So without further ado, here's my idea.
-With very little exception, my "real development" with is done in [IntelliJ IDEA](https://www.jetbrains.com/idea).
+With very little exception, my "real development work" with is done in [IntelliJ IDEA](https://www.jetbrains.com/idea).
 I propose that –in general– the longer I've been working there without interruption, the more focused I should be on the task.
 I'm thinking a plugin could be developed to predict how "in the zone" I am based on my work there.
-Factors such as continual operation (scrolling, file changes, typing) could be monitored as well as possibly the rate of typing could be factored along with a "build up" time to quantify the productivity, similar to the report cited earlier.
+Factors such as continual operation (scrolling, file changes, typing) could be monitored as well as possibly the rate of typing could be factored along with a "build up" time (probably non-linear) to quantify the productivity, similar to the report cited earlier.
+"Cooldown" time should also be taken into account when progress stops for a duration (again, probably non-linear).

-Once a number can generated to productivity or in-the-zone-ness or whatever you want to call it, many interesting things can be done.
+Once a number can generated for productivity or in-the-zone-ness or whatever you want to call it, many interesting things can be done.
 First, obviously, there are statistics and reports... because who doesn't love statistics and reports?
-Second, I would like to associate a color scale (green or blue to red) with that scale.
-It could easily allow executing a shell script with parameters that would allow my Blink(1) light to display that color.
-That way my status light is a bit more real to where I'm really at concentration-wise at that moment.
-Also, scripts could be fired when hitting tiers (say, 80%?) to do things like mute instant messaging notifications and other such distractions.
+Second, I would like to associate a color scale (green or blue to red) with that value.
+It could easily allow executing shell scripts with parameters that would allow my Blink(1) light to display that color.
+That way my status light is more closely tied to where I'm really at concentration-wise at that moment.
+Also, scripts could be fired when hitting tiers (say, 80%?) to do things like mute instant messaging notifications and other such distractions since higher productivity is more valuable.

 So, dear internet, I ask: what do you think?
 First, does something like this already exist?
 Project time is scarce, so I don't really want to re-build where there's already